Dalen Terry: College career

 As a freshman at Arizona, Terry appeared in all 26 games for the Wildcats, starting 14 of them while averaging 4.6 points, 3.2 rebounds, 1.5 assists per game.
 His highest point total came against in-state rival Arizona State, scoring 13 points, while shooting 3-of-3 from three-point range.
 Arizona would be placed on self-imposed post season ban, thus Terry would not play in the 2021 Pac-12 tournament or the 2021 NCAA tournament.

-In his sophomore season, he would start all 37 games for the Wildcats, where he averaged eight points, 4.8 rebounds, 3.9 assists and 1.2 steals per game.
-He finished second in the Pac-12 in assist-to-turnover ratio (2.84), sixth in assists per game (3.92), eighth in FG% (50.2) and ninth in steals per game (1.24).
+In his sophomore season, Terry started all 37 games for the Wildcats, in which he averaged eight points, 4.8 rebounds, 3.9 assists and 1.2 steals per game.
+He finished second in the Pac-12 in assist-to-turnover ratio (2.84), sixth in assists per game (3.92), eighth in field goal percentage (50.2) and ninth in steals per game (1.24).
 He became one of the marquee defensive players in the conference earning him All-Defensive First Team.
-Terry helped Arizona to a 33–4 record, winning the 2021 Roman Main Event, Pac-12 Conference regular season and 2022 Pac-12 tournament Titles.
+Terry helped Arizona to a 33–4 record, winning the 2021 Roman Main Event, Pac-12 Conference regular season and 2022 Pac-12 tournament titles.
 Arizona returned to the 2022 NCAA tournament for the first time since 2018.
-He would score a career-high 17 points in his final game as a Wildcat against Houston.
-On April 22, 2022, Terry declared for the 2022 NBA draft while maintaining his college eligibility.
+Terry scored a career-high 17 points in his final game as a Wildcat against Houston.
+On April 22, 2022, he declared for the 2022 NBA draft while maintaining his college eligibility.
 He later decided to remain in the draft.

 Professional career

-Chicago Bulls (2022–present)

 Terry was selected by the Chicago Bulls with the 18th overall pick in the 2022 NBA draft.
+On July 8, 2022, he signed his rookie-scale contract with the Bulls.